 The Center for Translational Pain Research strives to improve the clinical management of patients experiencing acute, chronic and cancer pain conditions.
 The center uses a multidisciplinary and mechanism-based research approach to clinical pain management together with basic science pain research.

-Research in the Mallinckrodt Center for Molecular Pharmacology Research focuses on eludicating the molecular mechanisms by which general anesthetics act to produce anesthesia and its side effects.
+Research in the Beecher/Mallinckrodt Laboratories for Molecular Pharmacology Research focuses on elucidating the molecular mechanisms by which general anesthetics act to produce anesthesia and its side effects.
 Our work aims to create better treatments and ultimately a safer and more efficient practice of anesthesiology.

-The Medical Device Plug-and-Play (MD PnP) Interoperability Program is a recognized leader in the development of the concepts and capabilities for integrated clinical environments of the future.
-Working with a geographically-dispersed team of collaborators, the program has developed an open interoperable medical device clinical research platform, sharable databases, tools and applications.
+The Medical Device Plug-and-Play (MD PnP) Interoperability & Cybersecurity Program is a recognized leader in the development of the concepts and capabilities for integrated clinical environments of the future.
+Working with a geographically dispersed team of collaborators, the program has developed an open interoperable medical device clinical research platform, sharable databases, tools and applications.
 The goal is to enable a broader community of researchers and manufacturers to implement medical device interoperability aimed to improve patient safety and health care efficiency.

-The Pulmonary Functional Imaging and Bioengineering Research Lab is a multidisciplinary, interdepartmental group of investigators who strive to advance the understanding of whole-organ physiology and pathophysiology of the human lung through the development and implementation of advanced imaging techniques, sophisticated mathematical and computer modeling, and bioengineering.
+The Pulmonary Imaging and Bioengineering Laboratories are a multidisciplinary, interdepartmental group of investigators who strive to advance the understanding of whole-organ physiology and pathophysiology of the human lung through the development and implementation of advanced imaging techniques, sophisticated mathematical and computer modeling, and bioengineering.